umutacar/DC/guide/README.md

 \end{<atom>}
 ```

-Note that atoms are defined by "vertical white spaces", i.e., they are single standing and are not surrounded by other text.
-White space therefore matters.
-In the common case, this goes along with our intuition of how text is organized but is worth keeping in mind.

 In addition to plain paragraphs, there are many atoms to choose from.
 Here is a complete list.
 Let me (umut@cs.cmu.edu) know if you want others.

 * `algorithm`